 To do this, ad copy must be informative above all else and must work together with your landing page and the services itself to deliver on this promise.

-Informative copy must not be mistaken for boosting your own ego by bragging about USPs.
+The informative copy must not be mistaken for boosting your own ego by bragging about USPs.
 USPs are important but what you consider the best features of your service or product may not be what the user cares about.

 Including price, details on your range, any benefits or how your product solves a common problem are good starting points for the copy.
 To really know which USPs or features your users care about, you should analyse comments and reviews made by previous customers and even ask them in your email marketing with surveys.
-While you may think you competitive price is the biggest selling point, for users it could be that the product is easy to transport.
+While you may think your competitive price is the biggest selling point, for users it could be that the product is easy to transport.

 This technique can improve your ad copy and help you make improvements in your service or product.
 Remember the best way to drive conversions is to have a good product.